victorteodoro/ecommerce-standard-demo/CONTRIBUTING.md

 CSS is great.
 But Sass makes writing it even better.
 So we use it a lot.
 Get wind of it [here](https://sass-lang.com/guide).

 #### CSS Modules
 Sass still compiles to globally scoped CSS.
 With the help of CSS Modules, we can get local styling with all the benefits of regular CSS - pseudo-classes, transforms, animations, &c.
-Read more about on its [Github repo](https://github.com/css-modules/css-modules) or, for a more didatic tutorial of how to configure it with Webpack, see [here](https://medium.com/@kswanie21/css-modules-sass-in-create-react-app-37c3152de9).
+Read more about it on its [Github repo](https://github.com/css-modules/css-modules).
+Or, for a more didatic tutorial of how to configure it with Webpack, look [here](https://medium.com/@kswanie21/css-modules-sass-in-create-react-app-37c3152de9).

 ### References
 Some good practices followed by this project are: